Creamy Chicken and vegetable soup topped off with fluffy homemade herb dumplings. The perfect comfort food!

 Great Soups start with a GREAT Base!

 Your base is your “stock” or broth.
-The only way I know to create an amazing chicken stock is using whole chicken OR chicken pieces with the skin ON!
+The only way I know to create an amazing chicken stock is to use whole chicken OR chicken pieces with the skin ON!
 Fat…which we all know equals flavor (think bacon) is contained in the skin.
 (Don’t believe me?
 Well you haven’t seen my chins!
 Lol)

-In a Large pan, or Cast Iron Pot, place your chicken, or chicken pieces, in 8 cups of water.
+In a large pan, or Cast Iron Pot, place your chicken, or chicken pieces, in 8 cups of water.
 Add one chicken bullion cube for additional depth of flavor.

-Over medium-high heat bring pot to a boil.
+Over medium-high heat, bring pot to a boil.
 Cover and reduce heat to medium.
 Cook for 1 hour or until the bones pull away from the chicken easily.

 Remove meat from bones and skin, discard bones and skin (Please do not put them back in the soup!
 Unless ya want to kill someone with this dinner!) and return to stock.